 Take a walk

 Borrrrring, right?
 This has to be the most obvious thing on here, but it can be overlooked with all the FOMO that comes with visiting a new city.
 You’re running around because you’ve gotta do this and see that!
-But sloooow down and stroll along the canals, walk through Flevopark, window shop on PC Hooftstraat, and check out the Picasso in Vondelpark.
+But sloooow down and stroll along the canals, walk through Flevopark in Amsterdam East, window shop on PC Hooftstraat, and check out the Picasso in Vondelpark.
 There is so much to see by foot that sometimes I’ll take public transportation into the center and just walk.
 I love my bike, but I’m not looking around when I’m cycling.
 Like driving, you focus on the road and your surroundings.
 Two feet is typically the best way to explore.

 Visit the Rijksmuseum garden